damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 ---
 layout: post
-title: "GitLab 8.1 released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 8.1 released: Evolution"
 date: 2015-10-22
 comments: true
 categories:
-author: ADD_YOUR_FULL_NAME
+author: Job van der Voort
-filename: FILENAME.MARKDOWN
+filename: 2015-10-22-gitlab-8-1-released.markdown
 image_title: /images/7_X/PICTURE.PNG
 ---

 With GitLab 8.0, we did our best to change everything for the better.
 Today we bring you GitLab 8.1, which brings you more of everything.

-The looks, feels, CI and features have all had updates major and minor.
+The design, CI integration and many features have been improved, speed up and had their design, color and functionality tweaked.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!